plaidfinch/ifold/README.md

 The normal UNIX `fold` command looks like this:

 ```
-> echo -e "\nThis is a test of the UNIX fold utility.\n\n\tNotice that indented paragraphs don't get indented as a whole." | fold -s -w 20
+> echo -e "\nThis is a test of the UNIX fold utility.\n\n\tNotice that indented paragraphs don't get inden
+ted as a whole." | fold -s -w 20

 This is a test of
 the UNIX fold